Brief introduction to basic technological details of Neuron products.

 Each circuit board underwent a multiple-stage testing prior to the final assembly:

-- firmware upload
+- firmware upload test

-- I/O calibration
+- functionality test, I/O calibration and testing

 - multiple modules assembly